MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 ```

 ### -Allow
-The Allow switch specifies that this is an allow entry for advanced delivery (third-party phishing simulation URLs).
+The Allow switch specifies that you're creating an allow entry.
 You don't need to specify a value with this switch.

+You can't use this switch with the Block switch.

 ```yaml
 Type: SwitchParameter